Duvet Buying Guide

 A Child

 Children under four years old should have a light duvet.
-It is recommended to use a tog of 4.0 or less.
+It is recommended to use a single duvet with a tog of 4.0 or less.
 They can't regulate their body temperature, so a warmer duvet could cause them to overheat, making them unwell.

 Older children can have heavier tog duvets, but you should consider the warmth of their bedroom when choosing.